Introduction to Saving for Retirement

 What age can I retire?

-This is then due to increase to 66 by 2020 and then to 67 by 2028 and 68 by 2046 for both men and women, reflecting the fact that we're all, on average, living longer.
+The earliest age that you can receive a state pension is currently 66, rising to 67 by 2028 and 68 by 2046 for both men and women, reflecting the fact that we're all, on average, living longer.

 Of course, there's nothing to stop you retiring earlier or later if you want to.
 Retiring earlier means you'll need to have a way of supporting yourself.
 If you retire later you could either start receiving your state pension or defer it to increase the amount you'll finally get.